 In addition, Ms. Goodman has provided pro-bono and low-cost PR services to small religious advocacy and community‑based organizations, including the Joint Appeal by Religion and Science for the Environment, Rural Coalition/Coalitión Rural, Churches for Middle East Peace, and the Korean United Methodist Church of Greater Washington.

 She has written numerous articles and led presentations on effective communication, use of social media, and social justice.
 Her articles have appeared in Christian Social Action, Baptist Peacemaker, the IDRA Newsletter, Lean Communicator, PRSA’s Tactics, Interfaith Impact Magazine, and Echo of the Four Winds.
 Among her awards is the national first-place Bronze Anvil for speechwriting from the Public Relations Society of America, the Del Oro Community Service Award from PRSA San Antonio in 2007 and the Del Oro Tex Taylor Lifetime Achievement Award from PRSA San Antonio in 2012.
+In 2019, she received the Women of San Antonio award from News4SA and KABB Fox News 29.

+Ms. Goodman serves on the Girl Scouts of Southwest Texas Diversity, Equity, Inclusion and Racial Justice (DEI/RJ) task group.
 She has served on the PRSA San Antonio board of directors for 16 years, including serving as chapter president in 2003 and launching the chapter’s annual awards program.
 As accreditation chair, she designed and led the chapter’s PR Insights series of seminars.
 She is a member of the Texas School Public Relations Association.
 She also serves on the board of the March of Dimes San Antonio chapter, leads two Girl Scout troops, and serves on the council-level GSSWT Volunteer Advisory Steering Committee.
 Ms. Goodman is a multiple recipient of the President’s Volunteer Service Award.

 - Semillitas de aprendizaje Big Books, English language editor, 2010